hyeong01/Portfolio/README.md

 [GitHub Link](https://github.com/Nanjangpan/Game-bot-detection) <br>
 [Prize Details](https://www.kisis.or.kr/kisis/subIndex/282.do)

-A competition detecting game bots in MMORPG AION by analyzing the game logs
+A competition to detect game bots in MMORPG AION by analyzing the game logs
 - Took part in analyzing data and selecting models
 - Preprocessed 120GB game log data
 - Developed our own index for bot detection by analyzing the log on a daily scale